MKLab-ITI/pygrank/documentation/measures.md

 Computes an assessment of stochastic ranking fairness by obtaining the fractional comparison of average scores between sensitive-attributed nodes and the rest the rest.
 Values near 1 indicate full fairness (statistical parity), whereas lower values indicate disparate impact.
-Known ranks correspond to the binary sensitive attribute checking whether nodes are sensitive.
+Known scores correspond to the binary sensitive attribute checking whether nodes are sensitive.
 Usually, pRule > 80% is considered fair.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Unsupervised</kbd> Conductance

-Graph conductance (information flow) of ranks.
+Graph conductance (information flow) of scores.
-Assumes a fuzzy set of subgraphs whose nodes are included with probability proportional to their ranks, as per the formulation of [krasanakis2019linkauc] and calculates E[outgoing edges] / E[internal edges] of the fuzzy rank subgraph.
+Assumes a fuzzy set of subgraphs whose nodes are included with probability proportional to their scores, as per the formulation of [krasanakis2019linkauc] and calculates E[outgoing edges] / E[internal edges] of the fuzzy rank subgraph.
-If ranks assume binary values, E[.] becomes set size and this calculates the induced subgraph Conductance.
+If scores assume binary values, E[.] becomes set size and this calculates the induced subgraph Conductance.
 Initializes the Conductance measure.

 Args:
  * *graph:* Optional.
 The graph on which to calculate the measure.
 If None (default) it is automatically extracted from graph signals passed for evaluation.
  * *max_rank:* Optional.
-The maximum value ranks can assume.
+The maximum value scores can assume.
 To maintain a probabilistic formulation of conductance, this can be greater but not less than the maximum rank during evaluation.
 Default is 1.

 Example: